 clasp - The Apps Script CLI

-The Apps Script CLI, or clasp, is a tool that lets you to create, edit, and deploy Apps Script projects locally.
-It allows you to create and publish web apps and add-ons for products like Sheets, Docs, Forms, and Slides from the command line.
+The Apps Script CLI, or clasp, is a tool that lets you create, edit, and deploy Apps Script projects locally.
+It lets you create and publish web apps and add-ons for products like Sheets, Docs, Forms, and Slides from the command line.
 There are two ways you can develop Apps Script, using script.google.com or locally on your computer.
-We'll be learning the latter, how to use clasp, the command line tool for Apps Script.
+We'll be learning how to use clasp, the command line tool for Apps Script.

 • Develop Locally. clasp lets you write code on your own computer and upload it to Apps Script when you're done.
 You can also download existing Apps Script projects and then edit them locally.
 Once the code is local, you can use your favorite development tools like git to work on Apps Script projects.